oeon/mygitbook/README.md

 # mygitbook

-This is a sample GitBook for testing/understanding how it works
+This is a sample GitBook for testing/understanding how it works.